Explaining the decline of US wind output power density: Supplementary information

 \subsubsection{Correlation between system efficiency and input power density}

-Empirical data show a strong negative correlation between input power density and system efficiency (see Figure \ref{fig:scatter_efficiency_input_power_density}).
-This is the result of the efficiency of each turbine $C_\mathrm{p}\left(v\right)$ for different wind speeds $v$, the distribution of wind speeds at each turbine location and the spatial and temporally aggregation of $\Pout$, $\Pin$ and $A$.
+Our results show a strong negative correlation between input power density and system efficiency (see \cref{fig:scatter_efficiency_input_power_density}).
+This is the result of the efficiency of each turbine $C_\mathrm{p}\left(v\right)$ for different wind speeds $v$, the distribution of wind speeds at each turbine location and the spatial and temporal aggregation of $\Pout$, $\Pin$ and $A$.

 The efficiency of a single wind turbine is typically lower at low and high wind speeds.
 At low wind speeds, there are more losses relative to generated electricity.
 At high wind speeds, the power output is limited by the size of the generator, i.e. by the nameplate capacity.
-Compared to the curve of $C_\mathrm{p}$, the monthly aggregated efficiency for one turbine is slightly shifted due to the asymmetry of wind speed distributions.
-In locations with high mean wind speeds, the declining interval of $C_\mathrm{p}$ is dominant and therefore monthly aggregated efficiency is negatively correlated with input power density.
-Due to the aggregation, locations with high wind speeds have a higher impact on the spatially and temporal aggregated value of system efficiency (see section \ref{sec:appendix-ratio-of-avgs}).
+Compared to the curve of $C_\mathrm{p}$, the aggregated efficiency for one turbine is slightly shifted due to the asymmetry of wind speed distributions.
+In locations with high mean wind speeds, the declining interval of $C_\mathrm{p}$ is dominant and therefore aggregated efficiency is negatively correlated with input power density.
+Due to the aggregation, locations with high wind speeds have a higher impact on the spatially and temporal aggregated value of system efficiency (see \cref{sec:appendix-ratio-of-avgs}).
 Therefore system efficiency is negatively correlated to input power density.